saketh33/Personal-Assistant/README.md

-# personal-assistant
+# Personal-Assistant
 This my desktop personal assistant!
-It's just good with basic things still developing it and try to make it work offline
+It's just good with basic things.Still developing it and trying to make it work offline